 Everybody has some successes in their lives.
 All students have some good lesson, or some good homework, or some good exam that they did.
 Your wife has made many more good meals than bad meals, or otherwise you would not be here.
 You would have been dead a long time ago.
 When new mistakes happen, do not bring up old ones.
 When we see something we say, “Yeah, remember what you did before?”
 You do not develop ________ attitudes in people like that.
 It is much better to say, “Oh, that is really too bad that that happened.
 Now let us stop and talk about that for a moment so that next time you will not have that problem anymore.”
 List two or three points that give hope, by showing him how to do it better.

-You need to learn to see potential in people: in students, in your team, in your family.
-Just think that, if a student knew everything and he could do everything better than you could, how would you train him?
+You need to learn to see potential in people: in members, in your team, in your family.
+Just think that, if a worker knew everything and he could do everything better than you could, how would you train him?
 You would not have a job.
 So instead of saying, “Oh, you still do not understand it.”
 You say quietly, “Praise God, he does not understand it yet.
 I have a job next month too!”
 He needs you.
 You have the opportunity to help people with their ___________________ and build them into better potential workers for the Lord Jesus Christ.

 Conclusion